LiamWilbraham/pychemlp/README.md

 ## Installation & Requirements

-To install, simply clone the repo:
+To install, simply clone the repository:
 ```
 git clone https://github.com/LiamWilbraham/pychemlp.git
 ```
+and add the location of the pychemlp repository to your PYTHONPATH.

 The module requires the following packages (all can be installed via conda):